filipematias23/Bison-Fly/README.md

 ## Introduction

-> Welcome to the **NDSU Spring Wheat Breeding Program** led by [Dr. Andrew Green](https://www.ndsu.edu/agriculture/ag-home/directory/andrew-green).
+Welcome to the **NDSU Spring Wheat Breeding Program** led by [Dr. Andrew Green](https://www.ndsu.edu/agriculture/ag-home/directory/andrew-green).
 In this tutorial, we present how we leverage UAV data in our breeding program.
-This pipeline is a compilation of [R]( https://www.r-project.org/) code and functions from different packages to implement high-throughput phenotyping methods to understand spring wheat traits.
+This pipeline is a compilation of [R](https://www.r-project.org/) code and functions from different packages to implement high-throughput phenotyping methods to measure and analyze the traits of spring wheat.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_1a.jpg">